wireapp/wire-server-deploy/offline/coturn.md

 First, we create some definitions in the beginning of the file for readability:

 ```
-define COTURNIP    = 192.168.122.21
+define SFTIP      = 192.168.122.21
-define SFTIP       = 192.168.122.23
+define COTURNIP   = 192.168.122.23

-define ANSNODEIP  = 192.168.122.31
+define KUBENODEIP = 192.168.122.21
-define ASSETHOSTIP= 192.168.122.10

 define INF_WAN    = enp41s0
 ```

 Where:

-* `COTURNIP` is the IP address of the machine where Coturn will run (in our example, the first kubernetes node, `kubenode1`).
+* `SFTIP` is the IP address of the machine where SFT will run (in our example, the first kubernetes node, `kubenode1`).
-* `SFTIP` is the IP address of the machine where SFT will run (in our example, the third kubernetes node, `kubenode3`).
+* `COTURNIP` is the IP address of the machine where Coturn will run (in our example, the third kubernetes node, `kubenode3`).
-* `ANSNODEIP` is the IP address the first machine where ansible will install non-kubernetes services (in our example, the first ansible node, `ansnode1`).
-* `ASSETHOSTIP` is the IP address of the machine where the assethost will run (see earlier steps in the installation process.)
+* `KUBENODEIP` is the IP address of the machine running nginx HTTP / HTTPS ingress.
 * `INF_WAN` is the name of the WAN interface exposed to the outside world (the Internet).

+Please note that while in this example, the IPs for SFTIP and KUBENODEIP point to the same host (kubenode1), this might change depending on where K8s deploys our nginx ingress.

 Then, we edit the `table ip nat` / `chain PREROUTING` section of the file: